We Are All in This Together

 - Hand sanitizing stations will be found throughout the Museum.
 These stations will have an ingredient list to help you determine if you want to use hand sanitizer or soap and water during your visit.

-- All staff will wear masks and follow an extensive personal virus mitigation protocol to prevent infection in them and to prevent transmission to others.
+- Masks required for visitors and staff.
 Signs of any illness will require the staff member to remain home until they receive permission from their medical provider to return.

 - Any areas of the Museum where it is difficult to maintain social distance or cleanliness will be closed.
 We will, however, provide stairs and platforms to allow our guests to see the interiors of our trains.
 These areas will be cleaned often.